How will my book be sold?

 How many can I order?

-- For orders 1--10 placed after the initial print run; contact the distributor in your region (listed below), say you’re an author or contributor, and they will apply the standard author terms of discount 50% firm sale no returns to any title that you buy from any of the imprints (exception is Australia where it’s 40% when authors order from Brumby our local distributor).
+- For orders 1--10 placed after the initial print run; contact the distributor in your region (listed below), say you’re an author or contributor, and they will apply the standard author terms of discount 50% firm sale non returnable on any title in any imprint (exception is Australia where it’s 40% when authors order from Brumby our local distributor).

 - For initial orders and and all orders for over 10 copies please order direct from the office by putting a note up on the Help forum, under Sales & Distribution/Sales to authors giving: